Gabriel-Mesq/Gabriel-Mesq/README.md

 ## Hi there 👋

-### I'm Gabriel, a software engineering student who is always seeking new challenges.
+### I'm Gabriel, a Software Engineer who is always seeking new challenges.
 ### Besides coding experience, since the begining of 2022 I'm also leading a small team, working to improve and automatize workflows within State of Goiás - Brazil, notably a self-service solution for employees to present and validate medical exemption certificates.
 ### And most importantly, I now have a web portfolio, which you can check out <a href="https://gabriel-mesq.github.io/webPortfolio/" target="_blank">here</a>

 <br/>

+### My journey so far 🛣️
+- Sead
+- Lg
+- Etc

 ### Technologies 📡: